Penshurst Church of St John the Baptist is an active part of Penshurst village life. Here are a few frequently asked questions by our many visitors.

 Yes, there is a full, illustrated Guide Book to the building and people commemorated inside, costing £3 to buy, or a free leaflet.

-There are also information boards at the entrance and placed strategically around the church to help tell the story of its architecture, history, art and of the people buried or commemorated inside to the visitor.
+There are also information boards at the entrance and placed strategically around the church to help tell the story of the church’s architecture, history, art and of the people buried or commemorated inside to the visitor.